dangarfield/ff7-fenrir/README.md

 - :black_square_button: Try and use the background images to cull the entity objects
 - :black_square_button: Figure out when player movement doesn't move the camera at all. eg, md1stin, cargoin
 - :white_check_mark: Investigation of parallax (eg, mds5_4).
 Not 100% perfect yet midgal)
+- :black_square_button: Fix and finalise UInt Int arrays math for 1 and 2 byte savemap banks
 - :black_square_button: Investigation of moveable washmesh (eg elevators, dolphin minigame)
 - :black_square_button: Basic sounds, including collisions, triggers, talk with objects (eg, anything not from op codes)
 - :black_square_button: Document and draw out the event loop logic